Crivella/DFT_QE_beginner_tutorial/0_Si_bulk/0_cutoff/README.md

       grep -e "!" *
       ```
   5. Save the cutoff energies and total energies in a 2 column file and plot it to see if you have reached convergence
-  6. The script 'run_ecut' which will do automatically everything from step 3 to 5 (explained using comments inside the script)
+  6. The script 'run_ecut' will do automatically everything from step 3 to 5 (explained using comments inside the script)
       ```
       ./run_ecut
       ```